SMILEY4/ktor-openapi-tools/docs/openapi/providing_openapi_specification.md

 # Providing OpenAPI Specification

 The OpenAPI plugin generates specifications conforming to the OpenAPI 3.1.0 specification.
 Generated specifications are complete, self-contained documents that describe the API's structure, operations, data models, and security requirements.

 Specifications are generated during application initialization based on registered routes and plugin configuration.
 The generation process collects route documentation, generates schemas for referenced types, encodes examples, and assembles all components into a valid OpenAPI document.

-Available formats are JSON and YAML.

 ## Accessing the Specification